Are you ready to celebrate Learning Disability Week 2021? It’s a special week, running from the 14th till the 20th...Read article

 - Firstly, how neurodivergent people communicate differently.

-- Secondly, what you can can do to be more accommodating for their personal journey of learning and development.
+- Secondly, what you can do to be more accommodating for their personal journey of learning and development.

 How do neurodivergent people communicate differently?